 Static ropes are preferred over dynamic ropes because they don’t wear as quickly over sharp edges.
 Dynamic ropes can be used for rappelling, but the user will want to keep en our out for any damage on the rope.

-Dynamic ropes are better for climbing since this type of rope is better ar absorbing shock when the climber falls.
+Dynamic ropes are better for climbing since this type of rope is better at absorbing shock when the climber falls.

 Most dynamic ropes can stretch up to 40 percent of their original length.
 This stretch helps them catch you down just in case you fall.
-On the other hand, the static ropes are less stretchy, and this makes them a suitable option for rappelling.
+On the other hand, the static ropes are less stretchy, making them a suitable option for rappelling.

 Usually, the static ropes are composed of a sheath as well as a core.
 The core contains individual strands that provide the much-needed strength to support your weight while descending.
 The sheath help in holding together the strands to endure the abrasions and other abuses the rope experiences against the rocks as you go down.

 In general, if you are looking for a rappelling role that will offer exceptional safety and performance, the best choice should be static ropes.

 Diameter and Length

 There are different choices of rappelling ropes when it comes to diameter and length.
 Usually, choosing the diameter of the rope is always a balancing act.
 Are you in search of a durable rope?
 Or a rope for lightweight carriers?
 The climbing ropes are often grouped into three depending on the diameter and the intended use.
 These groupings include single, half and twin.

 Single ropes are intended to be used by a single individual .they are designed with a diameter of 10.5 mm and below.
 Note that the thicker the width, the stronger the rope is.
 However, even with thin lines with as little as 8.6mm diameter, you can still rappel safely, provided that you don’t carry huge loads with you.
 If you plan to rappel in alpine regions, hard redpoints, or long pitches, you should go for single ropes of diameter 9.5 and above.